What will the winter term look like?

 DLSPH does not offer a course on something I’d like to learn about.
 What should I do?

-A number of critical issues have emerged in recent weeks and months that have a significant impact on public health not only in Canada, but globally.
+A number of critical issues have emerged recently that have a significant impact on public health not only in Canada, but globally.
 The COVID-19 pandemic, anti-Black racism, and economic recovery are three important areas that many learners may wish to study.
-We do not have existing courses on these topics; however, interested students can work with a faculty member to design a reading course or research course.
+Where we don’t have existing courses on these topics, interested students can work with a faculty member to design a reading course or research course.

 Click here for guidelines for reading and research courses.

 I have a disability (temporary, intermittent or permanent) and I may need help.
 Who should I talk to?

 Students with temporary or on-going disability should connect with the U of T Student Life Office as soon as possible to ensure accessibility adjustments are in place before the winter term begins .
 Accessibility Services provides services and supports for learning, problem solving and inclusion.

 Will I still be able to participate in a practicum placement?

 Yes.
 Practicum placements are a vital component of all our MPH programs at DLSPH.
 In-person practicum placements were suspended for the first four months of the COVID-19 pandemic.
 During the suspension, most students were able to convert their placement to remote participation.
 The increased demand and activity in public health also meant that some programs had more placements than students.

 U of T has reduced non-tuition incidental fees that go to student services and recreation programs for the summer session and will consider similar reductions for the fall.
 No changes have been made to planned tuition levels as academic programs continue to be delivered through alternative means.